mockito/mockito/.github/CONTRIBUTING.md

 This section is not about some kind of fruitless tabs vs spaces debate.
 It's about having the code readable, the project grows and it is not rare to read contributions from many different individuals.
 Each one of us has a different writing style, we are fine with this.
 Without enforcing we may be picky about it, however we think that this improves the readability of the code for everyone.

+**Note: `./gradlew spotlessApply` will fix most of these automatically for you and you don't need to worry about this at all.
+This is only to document the guidelines to make sure we keep consistent readable code.**

 _This includes IntelliJ IDEA instructions, however we are sure there's similar settings in all major IDEs._

 But first of all, make sure that :